-Frog kick exercise is an workout to work on the muscles of your core and make your abs lean, hard, and visible.
-It’s a great variation to doing a complete ab workout, as only crunches and sit ups over time can become dull and sometimes stale.
+Frog kick exercise is an ab exercise to work the muscles of your core and make your abs lean, hard, and visible.
+It’s a great variation to doing any ab workout, as doing only crunches and sit ups over time can become dull and sometimes stale.
 And variation and spice is the key to sustainability and focus!

 Unlike other forms of core workouts (e.g., crunches) that solely focus on the ab muscles (i.e., rectus abdominus), frog kick exercise recruits most muscles of your core, your lower back, glutes, and quadriceps.
 So it’s a more complete exercise.